-TQT is always assigned to the qualification however a similar calculation may on
+TQT is always assigned to the qualification however a similar calculation may on occasions also be assigned to a unit.

 Learning Outcomes and Assessment Criteria

 Learning Outcomes are what the learner is expected to know, understand or be able to do upon successful completion of the unit.